 By Michelle Herberger

-Although suffering and loss are often met with resistance and a multitude of feelings, they are both an ordinary part of living.
-A common event for us is illness, be it ours or someone’s we love.
-Illness often separates us from the familiar.
+Although suffering and loss is often met with resistance and a multitude of feelings, it is a natural part of living.
+A common event for us is illness, be it ours or someone’s we love; however, illness often separates us from the familiar.

-Members from various BeFriender Hospital Ministry teams often speak of visiting patients who upon admission to the hospital, self-identify as Catholic.
-When visiting the patient, however, they often hear stories of estrangement from the church for a period of time and for a variety of reasons.
+Members from various BeFriender Hospital Ministry teams often speak of visiting patients who, upon admission to the hospital, self-identify as Catholic.
+When visiting the patient however, they often hear stories of estrangement from the church for a period of time and for a variety of reasons.
 Due to the reflection that often accompanies illness, these individuals are seeking ways to connect again with their faith and their church.
-How do we as parishes welcome those who have been away?
-Who hears their stories?
-Are we willing to “prepare the fatted calf” and welcome them with joy?

-In Familiaris Consortio, Blessed John Paul II writes, “The church’s pastoral concern will not be limited only to the Christian families closest at hand; it will extend its horizons in harmony with the heart of Christ … for those families in particular which are in difficult or irregular situations.
+In Familiaris Consortio, St. John Paul II writes, “The Church’s pastoral concern will not be limited only to the Christian families closest at hand; it will extend its horizons in harmony with the heart of Christ.
 For all of them the church will have a word of truth, goodness, understanding, hope and deep sympathy with their sometimes tragic situations.”